Strategic partnership between Mastercard and MYOB drives new wave in fintech innovation

 - Process the value of these invoices against a debit or credit card that has been stored securely

 - Same day payment to suppliers on behalf of the customer

 - Update the accounting software to show invoice(s) has been paid

 - Employee details are entered into MYOB’s software, including his or her nominated bank account

 - Payroll is then calculated with the owner prompted to hit a ‘Pay Now’ button

 - When ‘Pay Now’ is clicked MYOB will:

 - Process the value of pay run against a debit or credit card that has been stored securely

 - Same day payment to employees on their behalf

-- Updates the accounting software to show payroll
+- Updates the accounting software to show payroll has been made

 For more information please contact: